itzcookiie/3-in-a-row/README.md

 It would be great to get started on this in the morning, before work, eating a nice bowl of granola, bathed and ready to goooo

+Yeah and I need to change SSH keys, so the person who made this project is actually make PRs...
+I'll do that now then.

 ### Aims
 - Complete in 4 - 6 hours
 - Current time spent: 10hrs 15mins